 Because of the municipality's rural nature, central services are limited in Richmond County to a few population hubs.
 While exact population counts are not available, Arichat, St. Peter's, and Louisdale are the primary population and service centres in Richmond County-conditions that largely coincide with the presence of central water and sewer services.
 Central water and sewer services are available in these areas, but the remainder of properties in the municipality typically rely on onsite wells, cisterns, and septic fields for drinking water and sewage disposal.

-Despite a limited sewer and water service network, the municipality has a comprehensive network of roads and streets that enables people and goods to move within and beyond Richmond's boundary.
+Contrasted to the limited sewer and water service network, the municipality has a comprehensive network of roads and streets that enables people and goods to move within and beyond Richmond's boundary.
 The municipality is bisected by Nova Scotia's highway system-particularly, Highway 104 and Highway 4 which run centrally through the municipality, though Highway 104 terminates at St. Peter's.
 The remainder of the municipality can be accessed through 200- and 300- series roadways and local roads.

-1.2.1 Governance
+1.3 Governance

-The Municipality of the County of Richmond was incorporated as a municipality in 1879, and the municipality is governed by the Municipal Council, which is made up of five district councillors, including the Warden.
-The municipality is divided up into five districts, each of which elects a member of the Council.
+The Municipality of the County of Richmond was incorporated as a municipality in 1879, and the municipality is governed by the Municipal Council.
+The municipality is divided up into five electoral districts, each of which elects a member of the Council.
 The five elected members then select from among them who will be the Warden.

-1.3 Statements of Provincial Interest
+1.4 Statements of Provincial Interest

-The Province of Nova Scotia has established five Statements of Provincial Interest which are intended to support sustainable development across the province.
-While land use planning is an activity that is largely undertaken by municipalities, the Province, through legislation, can help to ensure municipalities operate under the same planning framework and to protect interests and values which are held across the province.
+The Province of Nova Scotia has established five Statements of Provincial Interest, which are intended to support sustainable development across the province.
+While land use planning is an activity that is largely undertaken by municipalities, the province, through legislation, can help to ensure municipalities operate under the same planning framework and to protect interests and values which are held across the province.
 The Statements of Provincial Interest are one way of doing so and deal with five topics that are relevant to the Municipality of the County of Richmond: